William Keogh: Background

 He was born in Galway, son of William Keogh, clerk of the Crown for Kilkenny, and his wife Mary ffrench, daughter of Austin ffrench of Rahoon, near Galway.
-He went to Dr Huddard's school in Dublin, and graduated from the University of Dublin: he was called to the Bar in 1840, and became Queen's Counsel in 1849.
+He went to Dr Huddard's school in Dublin, and graduated from Trinity College Dublin: he was called to the Bar in 1840, and became Queen's Counsel in 1849.
 No one has ever questioned his intellectual abilities.
 He was a superb speaker both in public and private and he founded a well-known debating society, the Tail-end Club.
 He published several books on law, politics and literature, including a book on the prose writings of John Milton.
 Despite his later reputation for eccentricity and bad temper, as a young man, he was considered to be the best of company: genial, good-humoured and a superb conversationalist.
 He joined the Connaught circuit where he rapidly acquired a large practice, due less to any great legal skill than to his eloquence and impressive presence; these gifts soon turned him towards politics.